ydalosa/sylvain69780.github.io/_posts/2020-12-01-arithmetic-spirals-and-helix.md

 ### Angle

 The idea now is to shift these concentric circles so that they form a spiral.
-For this we will use the second component of the polar coordinates which is the angle with the X axis.
+For this we will use the second component of the polar coordinates, the angle with the X axis.
 This is obtained with the atan function.

 I noticed that in the video that Martin used **atan(x,y)** while the normal use and **atan(y,x)** which then gives the angle between the abscissa axis and Point P on the screen. the code below allows to visualize the output value of the function atan(y,x) for all the points on the screen.
 These values range from -PI to +PI.